tiagomelojuca/tiagomelojuca.github.io/README.md

 - Add modal for menu links
 - Add link for github, contact and modelev
 - Fix menu button overlapping on some screens
+- Fix unexpected behavior when changing from desktop to mobile if a side is active
 - Add some interaction in Header
 - Add a loader container